Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Some behaviors of moving boundaries and quasi-ergodicity

 In all what follows, we will consider such a choice of $(\nu_s)_{s \geq 0}$.
-The aim is to obtain the convergence of the conditioned mean ratio towards a quasi-ergodic distribution which will be unique.
-Let us state the result.
+The aim is to obtain the convergence of $\frac{1}{t} \int_0^t \P_\mu(X_s \in \cdot | \tau_A > t)ds$ towards a quasi-ergodic distribution which will be unique.
+Let us state the following result, which is the more precise version of Theorem \ref{qed-presentation} introduced in Section \ref{general-results} :